wladimir-computin/FimiX8-SDFG/README.md

  0. App querys firmware information from the drone.
  1. App querys firmware information from Fimi's backend api.
  2. App downloads all updated firmware images.
- 3. App packs all updaded firmwares into one big ``àll_chips.bin`` file, together with some header (memory layout) and CRC32 checksum information.
+ 3. App packs all updated firmwares into one big ``àll_chips.bin`` file, together with some header (memory layout) and CRC32 checksum information.
  4. App sends ``all_chips.bin`` + a CRC32 checksum as a second file via USB to the RC.
  5. RC forwards firmware via FimiLink4 (propritary network protocol) in realtime to the drone.
  6. Either the drone (FC-Relay, OpenWRT system) or the camera (Ambarella A12, Linux + RTOS system) (I don't know which of both, here's some missing information) gets the firmware and passes it ultimately to the camera.